-You can stop and remove Oracle Database software and components in an Oracle Database home with Oracle Universal Installer.
+You can stop and remove Oracle Database software and components in an Oracle Database home with the deinstall command.

-You can remove the following software using Oracle Universal Installer or the Oracle deinstallation tool:
+You can remove the following software using deinstall:

-- Oracle Database - Oracle Grid Infrastructure, which includes Oracle Clusterware and Oracle Automatic Storage Management (Oracle ASM) - Oracle Real Application Clusters (Oracle RAC) - Oracle Database Client
+- Oracle Database - Oracle Grid Infrastructure, which includes Oracle Clusterware and Oracle Automatic Storage Management (Oracle ASM) - Oracle Real Application Clusters (Oracle RAC) - Oracle Database Client deinstall creates a response file by using information in the Oracle home and using the information you provide.
+You can use a response file that you generated previously by running the deinstall command using the -checkonly option.
+You can also edit the response file template.